 6. Give your body time to heal

-- Manage your pain with rest, hot and cold compresses, massage, exercise, the counter pain medications
+- Manage your pain with rest, hot and cold compresses, massage, exercise, and over-the-counter pain medications.

 7. Obtain legal representation

 It will benefit you to retain legal representation.
-A personal injury lawyer will help you to understand how insurance companies and trucking companies may attempt to deny your claim and offer inadequate settlements.
+A personal injury lawyer can explain your legal options and help you understand how insurance companies and trucking companies may attempt to deny your claim and offer inadequate settlements.
 A trucking company may send representatives to the accident scene to collect evidence and talk to witnesses to help prove they were not liable.
-That is why you will need your lawyer to defend your interests.
+Experienced truck accident attorneys are your advocates, working to defend your interests.

 Never sign any documents from the trucking company or insurance company without an attorney present.
 You may accidentally waive your legal rights and your chance to pursue a personal injury claim.